-Our short selling calculator for stocks, crypto, and other assets will calculate the profit, loss, and position size of a short sell position.
+Our short selling calculator for stocks, crypto, and other assets will calculate the potential profit, loss, and position size of a short sell position.
 The calculator can also be used if you short sell with leverage by checking the “Add Leverage” box.

 Short Selling Calculator